If after reviewing Frequently Asked Questions, you need additional information feel free to contact one of the Board Members.

 What will happen if I miss a work assignment?

-If a family misses a work assignment without proper notification, there will be a $75.00 fine assessed.
-Treasurer will report any unpaid fines to the coaches and Board.
+If a family misses a work assignment without proper notification, there will be a $75.00 fine assessed from your Worker's Deposit.
+The Treasurer will report any unpaid fines to the coaches and Board.
 Swimmer(s) will be removed from the pool until any outstanding fines have been paid.
 You must notify the Meet Director ASAP of any emergencies that prevent you from working an assignment.

 What are the primary positions necessary to run a meet?